UoW-CPC/rabbda-university-portal/README.md

 ### Getting Started Guide

-To be able to produce this analysis you are required to have access to HDP 2.6.5 (Hortonwork Data Platform).
+To be able to follow this analysis you are required to have access to HDP 2.6.5 (Hortonwork Data Platform).
 This example is created for HDP default user maria_dev.
 In case you want to reproduce it in a different environment, change the scripts accordingly.

 #### Iterations